schwallergroup/ReactionClassifier/README.md

 # ReactionClassifier
-Use this tool if you want to classify chemnical reactions to the highest possible level of granularity with minimal dependencies!
+Use this tool if you want to classify or name chemical reactions to the highest possible level of granularity with minimal dependencies!

 Hierarchical neuro-symbolic reaction classification/reaction naming.
 Given a reaction SMILES, it predicts a class in an LLM-derived reaction taxonomy and **confirms it